Freesat vs Freeview: which should you choose?

 The Freeview box plugs into the back of your TV and your regular TV aerial - you may have to upgrade your aerial if it’s very old.
 Once you’ve bought the box the programmes are free.

-Can I record live TV?
-Most set-top boxes aren't able to record live TV.
+Can I record live TV? set-top boxes aren't able to record live TV.
 Instead you'll need a Freeview+ PVR.
 This gives you access to the Freeview channels but also functions as a personal video recorder that lets you pause and rewind live TV, as well as record programmes.